parallelblock/media/README.md

 # Media

 This repository contains media artifacts for ParallelBlock LLC.
-Artifact generation is done using a Makefile with inkscape as the backbone compilation tool - you can inspect how they interact by inspecting the Makefile.
+Artifact generation is done using a Makefile with Inkscape as the backbone compilation tool - you can inspect how they interact by inspecting the Makefile.

 You can build the artifacts using the following command: